retorquere/zotero-better-bibtex/pandoc/main.md

-During the game competition we observed that fostering competition makes students go beyond what is expected to lead the classification; something that was also discovered in a previous study [@gamification-leaderboard-benefits].
+During the game competition we observed that fostering competition makes students go beyond what is expected to lead the classification; something that was also discovered in a previous study [@shelah1977].

 ### Summary {-}

-Creating a game takes time and we recommend not to take this lightly [@review-gamification-framework].
+Creating a game takes time and we recommend not to take this lightly [@shelah1974].
 In the integration of your game and course, always think about the effort that the gamification elements entail, i.e. adding game elements that are easy to integrate with your course and that you can maintain.
 The game should be easy to understand, or